This article is part of our larger real estate investing guide available here.

 The chief difference between the public and private markets are the buying and selling dynamics.
 The public market is considered highly efficient with prices set by the market.
 Information concerning each investment is theoretically public and widely circulated, which makes it quite difficult for one investor to have more information on the historical or projected performance of any given investment than another.
 And transaction costs are relatively low, which facilitates high-volume trading.

-Each of these characteristics make it very easy to buy and sell a publicly traded investment quickly, which makes the market capable of offering high liquidity.
+Each of these characteristics makes it very easy to buy and sell a publicly traded investment quickly, which makes the market capable of offering high liquidity.
 In fact, more than five billion shares are traded every trading day on stock exchanges in the US.

 At the market level, a major source of the volatility in the public market is due to its efficiency.
 High efficiency enables high trade volume, which allows for volatility within the market.
 When this volatility is combined with correlation of investments, then the public market’s power to diversify and stabilize a portfolio is diminished.